Berrima Internment Camp Huts Area: Berrima Internment Camp

 The structure of Concentration Camps at the time was based initially on the British code of instructions "Royal Warrant", of August 1914.
 The constraints of the daily lives and treatment of the internees was later based on the Australian "Rules for the Custody of and Maintenance of Discipline among Prisoners of War in NSW".
 It outlined the compulsory requirements such as twice-daily roll call, rising and sleep and meal times.
 It also stated that an elected Internee Camp Committee would look after the "general welfare" of the internees and that Committee was to report to the Camp commandant.
 Under this main committee sat various other sub committees whose job it was to deal with various aspects of life in the camp such as recreation, theatre and music, kitchen services, education and other aspects.

 Arriving by train to Moss Vale and then on foot along the long and rough road, the first group of 89 German internees arrived at Berrima in March 1915.
-The Defence Department had done little to the gaol in preparation for its "new arrivals" other than clearing away the rubbish, making the buildings secure and building an observation platform and a small weatherboard hut for the Camp office.
-It was the condition of the gaol upon arriving that the internees named the place "Ahnenschloss Castle of Foreboding".
+The Defence Department had done little to the jail in preparation for its "new arrivals" other than clearing away the rubbish, making the buildings secure and building an observation platform and a small weatherboard hut for the Camp office.
+It was the condition of the jail upon arriving that the internees named the place "Ahnenschloss Castle of Foreboding".
 They had no personal items as their luggage had not arrived, the prison cells that were to be their home were mostly empty of furniture and other than a very few provisions like two blankets, the makings for a mattress, and eating utensils, the internees had very little in the way of comfort.
 Food was supplied, however, the internees had to prepare and cook their own food.

 The majority of German internees to arrive at Berrima Camp were German merchant mariners, however, a minority of internees were prisoners of war from German colonies in the region and other men captured from the German Imperial Navy cruiser SMS Emden.
 A large proportion of the internees were middle to high-ranking merchantmen, including first officers, chief engineers and captains.
 Otto Pahnke and Robert Martens held very senior positions as senior supervisors of NGL and HAL lines.
 From photographs, Simons points out that photographic evidence suggests that these ranks were still observed at the camp level.